dnauck/Portable.Licensing/README.md

         .LicensedTo("John Doe", "john.doe@yourmail.here")
         .CreateAndSignWithPrivateKey(privateKey, passPhrase);

-You can now take the license and save it to a file for example:
+Now you can take the license and save it to a file:

     File.WriteAllText("License.lic", license.ToString(), Encoding.UTF8);

 ### Validate the license in your application ###

-The easiest way to assert the license in the entry point of your application.
+The easiest way to assert the license is in the entry point of your application.

 First load the license from a file or resource: